mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Rockets are launched projectiles with stabilizing fins, a propulsion system, and a warhead.
 Missiles are rockets that carry internal guidance systems, with sensor packages adding their rating to the attack roll, since they can adjust their trajectory in flight (also reflected in their Attack Rolls).
 Rockets and missiles are set to arm when they have traveled 10 yards from their point of origin and explode on impact or with an airburst link.
 This safety feature can be disabled with an `Engineering + Intelligence (4, 5 Minutes) Extended Test`.

 As is the case with grenades, damage from rockets and missiles decreases the farther you are from the point of impact.
 The ranges differ based on the weapon, as listed in the stats for each weapon.
-All rockets and missiles have the following wireless feature: You can use the wireless link trigger for your rocket or missile, even if you don’t have a direct neural interface.

 **Anti-vehicle**